Fairy

 Dibbons saves the day with delightful reminders that impossible things are

 happening every day, including a charmed table with a mind of its own.
-All fabulous fairy tales must have romance, and this one is no different,

 with the charismatic Neiman Wilson as